linode/docs/docs/networking/salt/salt-states-configuration-apache-mysql-php.md

 The above section used the <a href="http://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.cmdmod.html" target="_blank">cmdmod</a>, <a href="http://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.file.html" target="_blank">file</a>, and <a href="http://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.cp.html" target="_blank"> cp</a> Salt Execution modules.

 You should now have a configured LAMP stack across as many Minions as you wanted.
+You can customize your individual minions further by using [grains](http://docs.saltstack.com/en/latest/topics/targeting/grains.html) to apply specific variables to each host.